 Key Feet/Legs References

-- The support foot (outer/downhill) functions as the primary structural support and pressure-bearing axis, whereas the steering foot (inner/uphill) acts as the primary agent for trajectory steering and edge-angle initiation and control.
+- The standing foot (outside/downhill) functions as the primary structural support and pressure-bearing axis, whereas the leading foot (inside/uphill) acts as the primary agent for trajectory steering and edge-angle initiation and control.

-- The short inner/uphill leg relates to the steering foot little toe and the long outer/downhill leg to the support foot big toe.
+- The short inside/uphill leg relates to the steering foot little toe and the long outside/downhill leg to the supporting foot big toe.

 - The pelvis acts as an “anchor” by firmly placing it towards the inside of the turn (centripetal posture).

-- The centripetal posture of the pelvis can be coordinated simultaneously with the shortening of the inner/uphill leg.
+- The centripetal posture of the pelvis can be coordinated simultaneously with the shortening of the inside/uphill leg.

 - The toes control the tips of the skis; the heels control the tails.

-- The big toe controls the inner edge; the little toe controls the outer edge.
+- The big toe controls the inside edge; the little toe controls the outside edge.

 - The ball of the foot is the reference point for ski pivoting.